 In August 2013, I was selected to be a member of the Academy for Leadership and Innovation Class II (2014), a leadership development and critical thinking class designed for faculty, academic staff, and classified staff working in the UW Colleges and the UW-Extension, as well as those with UW-Extension appointments at other UW institutions.
-The class will begin its work in February 2014.
+The class began its work in February 2014.
 This class is the successor program to The Leadership Academy and before the administrative merger of our two institutions, the Extension Administrative Leadership Program (EALP).